adamzendesk/scripts/README.md

 # Scripts
-Scripts for use with Zendesk\n
+Scripts for use with Zendesk

 *These scripts are for informational purposes only and are not supported*

 * Python